MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-team-deal-room-template.md

     :::image type="content" source="media/deal-room-type.png" alt-text="Screenshot of select deal room type.":::

-1. In the **Set up your team** step, update the team name, if required, and select the sensitivity and privacy of your team.
+1. In the **Set up your team** step, update the team name, if necessary, and select the sensitivity and privacy of your team.
 Select **Next**.

     By default, the team's name is set to the opportunity's name.
-Sensitivity options will show up if they have been set up by your tenant administrator.
+Sensitivity options are displayed if they have been set up by your tenant administrator.
 More information: [Sensitivity labels for Microsoft Teams](/microsoftteams/sensitivity-labels)

     If sensitivity options are set up by your administrator, the privacy of the team (Private/Public) defaults to the tenant admin settings.